tolicodes/index/howto/setup-computer.md

 	- Sign in with toli@nycitt.com
 - Slack [Workspaces](./slack-workspaces)
 - Github
-	- Drag everything in the `~Sites` folder onto the sreen
+	- Drag everything in the `~Sites` folder onto the screen
+- Docker
+	- Open and accept permissions

 ## Config
 - System Preferences -> Displays -> Scaled for More Space